Skip to Content

 Blocked Idle Jet

 Carburetors commonly employ two fuel circuits, the main circuit that supplies gas when the snowblower is under load (moving snow) and what’s known as an idle circuit.
-Its job, as you’ve likely guessed, is to supply enough gas to idle the engine smoothly.
+As you’ve likely guessed, its job is to supply enough gas to idle the engine smoothly.

 Surging can occur when the engine is under load or when at idle; since yours is surging at idle, we can be pretty sure the idle jet is likely partially blocked.
 Cleaning the jet usually fixes the problem right up.